Nightmares vs. Night Terrors: What’s the Difference & What to Do?

 How can you reduce night terrors?

-• Evaluate your child’s total sleep– are they consistently getting enough?
+• Evaluate your child’s total sleep– are they consistently getting enough during the day and at night?

-Night terrors can feel intense and alarming, but they are not harmful and typically fade as a child matures.
+Night terrors can feel intense and alarming, but they are not harmful.
+Night terrors typically fade as a child matures, around age 12 or 13

 Whether you’re dealing with nightmares or night terrors, if they’re occurring night after night for a couple of weeks instead of just occasionally, you might want to take a closer look at: